 Milwaukee Public Schools have been shedding enrollment for decades.
 This is the result of a number of factors including migration out of the city, declining birth rates, and the growing competition that private school choice and charter schools have offered since the early 1990s.
 This has resulted in a significant amount of unused educational space that taxpayers remained on the hook for.
-Despite a state law that requires Milwaukee Public Schools to make vacant buildings available to charter and private schools, most vacant buildings, in the end, have gone to private developers.
-Figure 1990s.
-This has practical implications if students currently enrolled in private school choice were forced back into public schools.
+Despite a state law that requires Milwaukee Public Schools to make vacant buildings available to charter and private schools, most vacant buildings, in the end, have gone to private developers.^{vi} But nonetheless, capacity has been reduced over time, which has practical implications if students currently enrolled in private school choice were forced back into public schools.

 Under the aforementioned law, Milwaukee Public Schools must put out an annual report detailing their capacity at each building and the number of students currently being educated there.
-The 2023 report submitted to the legislature is missing a significant amount of information.
-Consequently, we rely on the 2022 report for our assessments here.
-Will According to this report, MPS currently has 85,746 seats for 64,915 in-person students-meaning they have an available capacity of 20,831 seats.
+The 2023 report submitted to the legislature is missing a significant amount of information.1 Consequently, we rely on the 2022 report for our assessments here.^{vii} According to this report, MPS currently has 85,746 seats for 64,915 in-person students-meaning they have an available capacity of 20,831 seats.
 This leaves MPS 17,522 seats short of the capacity needed to reabsorb all of these students.